aaronparker/aaronparker.github.io/_posts/2016-06-01-synergy-2016-ux-enterprise-desktop-like-oil-water.md

 <https://www.youtube.com/watch?v=8TpXl80fkKQ>

-If you&#8217;re making it to [BriForum 2016 in Boston](http://briforum.com/2016/US/), we&#8217;ll be presenting a 75-minute version of this session that will provide us the opportunity to delve into this topic in more detail and present some additional testing scenarios.
+If you're making it to [BriForum 2016 in Boston](http://briforum.com/2016/US/), we'll be presenting a 75-minute version of this session that will provide us the opportunity to delve into this topic in more detail and present some additional testing scenarios.